tuqqu/oxide-lang/README.md

 ## Control Flow and Loops

+Parentheses are not needed around conditions.
+The statement body must be enclosed in curly braces.

 ### If

-`if` statement is pretty classic.
+`if` statement is rather classic.
 It supports `else if` and `else` branches.
-Parentheses are not needed around conditions.
-Each branch must be enclosed in curly braces.

 ```rust
 if x >= 100 {